wp-plugins/dobsondev-shortcodes/readme.txt

 == Changelog ==

-= - 1.1.1 - =
+= - 1.1 - =

 New Features

+* Added shortcode for displaying GitHub repository README.md files (1.1.0)
-* Added shortcode for displaying GitHub repository file contents.
+* Added shortcode for displaying GitHub repository file contents (1.1.1)

 Bug Fixes

-* Changed some documentation errors.

-= - 1.1.0 - =

-The Markdown Parser used for the GitHub repository Readme shortcode is [Parsedown](http://parsedown.org/).

-New Features

-* Added shortcode for displaying GitHub repository README.md files

-Bug Fixes

-* Added some documentation that was missing
+* Added some documentation that was missing (1.1.0)
-* Added the tags for tested up to 4.1.1
+* Added the tags for tested up to WordPress 4.1.1 (1.1.0)
+* Changed some documentation errors (1.1.1)
+* Fixed a return error in the GitHub README and GitHub File Contents shortcodes (1.1.2)

 = - 1.0 - =